Venue: Council Chamber, Cecil Street, Margate, Kent

 Apologies for Absence

 To receive any declarations of interest.
-Members are advised to consider the extract from the Standard Board Code of Conduct for Members, which forms part of the Declaration of Interest Form at the back of this Agenda.
-If a Member declares an interest, they should complete that Form and hand it to the Officer clerking the meeting.
+Members are advised to consider the advice contained within the Declaration of Interest advice attached to this Agenda.
+If a Member declares an interest, they should complete the Declaration of Interest Form

 There were no declarations of interest.